edvin/pillar/docs/concepts/aggregate-sessions.md

 $session->commit();
 ```

+This pattern is universal: **load → invoke domain behavior → commit**.

 - You may load and modify **multiple aggregates** within the same session.
 - Repeated calls to `find()` for the same ID return the **same instance** (identity map).
 - If **optimistic locking** is enabled (`event_store.options.optimistic_locking = true`), a concurrent writer will cause a `ConcurrencyException` on commit.